Stacer-Varien/Jeanne-Bot/JeanneBot Wiki/Currency Help.md

 **NOTE:** The currency system is on partial release.
 It will improve later in time.
 When using this system, respect the rules.

->**Register**

-* Register to use the currency system.
-**NOTE:** Jeanne will ask you to accept or deny after executing the command.
-This command is temporary until there is a permanent solution.
-This is majorly required to use the currency system

-    Example: `/register` then type `accept` or `deny

 >**Daily**